HXV: Career

 Pollard started DJing at the age of 15, and started HXV in 2009.
 In 2012 HXV released his first mixtape, We Off That, on Mad Decent, which was hosted by both Lil' Jon and Cobra Corps.
 This release piqued the interest of both hip hop heads and dubstep bangers.
 HXV went on to remix songs by numerous artists, including The Weeknd, Young Jeezy and Charli XCX.

 In February 2012 HXV, alongside Diplo and Mayhem, produced a mixtape for ATL rap group FKI titled Transformers in the Hood.

 In January 2014, both Daniel Disaster and Pete H of HXV released their Chapel EP.
 This was a collaboration with the fashion brand FRESH.i.AM and Red Bull.

 On April 14, 2015 they introduced fans to Vultures, a five-track EP featuring artists including Lil Uzi Vert, Rome Fortune, Ricky Remedy and Debroka.
+Vultures would mark the end of Pete H's involvement with HXV, as Daniel moved forward as a solo artist from then on.

 October 2016 brought light to HXV's emotional single "Novocaine" featuring Daniel Disaster's long time and close friend Naz Tokio.
 "Novocaine" centers around Daniel's sobriety and the challenges that come with it, Naz being representative of the disease that is addiction.

-On November 25, 2016, HXV released Volume 1 of his newly announced Black Friday Mix.
-The mix features various trap artists, including Eptic, Ekali, Mayhem and KRNE.
+Beginning in 2021, Pollard resumed releasing music under the HXV moniker following a period focused on production work, collaborations, and experimental electronic projects.
+That year, he released the single “Dance No More,” which blended darker more minimal electronic elements found in his love and interest in Techno and marked a shift from his earlier trap-driven output.

+In 2025, HXV released “Waiting,” his first official single in several years.
+The track introduced a new stylistic direction centered around atmospheric production, minimal arrangements, and a more experimental electronic palette.

+These releases reflected an evolution in Pollard’s production approach, incorporating elements of industrial bass, ambient sound design, and textured electronic composition.